 The most evocative place to gets one’s bearings has to be the Jama Masjid, the magnificent sandstone and white-marble ‘Friday Mosque’ constructed by Emperor Shah Jahan in Old Delhi.
 Climb one of its minarets for a matchless view over the surrounding roofscape to the ramparts of the Red Fort, where the Mughals held court in a hidden world of cusp-arched pavilions and pillared audience halls.
 From there, make the most of the city’s clean, efficient metro to travel across town to the National Museum, with its priceless collection of Indian antiquities, and on to Delhi’s southern fringes where the exquisitely carved Qtub Minar has dominated the skyline since 1202 AD.

-Evenings may be spent listening souvenir hunting in the backstreets of Hauz Khas or dining in some of India’s most sophisticated Mughlai restaurants.
+Evenings may be spent listening to the infectious Sufi rhythms of qawwali at the shrine of Nizammuddin, souvenir hunting in the backstreets of Hauz Khas or dining in some of India’s most sophisticated Mughlai restaurants.

 Talk to the Experts